deep-diver/LLM-As-Chatbot/README.md

 - There is a `continue` button in the middle of screen.
 What it does is to simply send ___"continue."___ prompt to the model.
 This is useful if you get incomplete previous response from the model.
 With the ___"continue."___, the model tries to complete the response.
 Also, since this is a continuation of the response, the ___"continue."___ prompt will be hidden to make chatting history more natural.

 ### Currently supported LoRA checkpoints
-  - [tloen/alpaca-lora-7b](https://huggingface.co/tloen/alpaca-lora-7b): the original 7B Alpaca-LoRA checkpoint by tloen
+  - [tloen/alpaca-lora-7b](https://huggingface.co/tloen/alpaca-lora-7b): the original 7B Alpaca-LoRA checkpoint by tloen (updated by 4/4/2022)
-  - [chansung/alpaca-lora-13b](https://huggingface.co/chansung/alpaca-lora-13b): the 13B Alpaca-LoRA checkpoint by myself(chansung) with the same script to tune the original 7B model
+  - [chansung/alpaca-lora-13b](https://huggingface.co/chansung/alpaca-lora-13b): the 13B Alpaca-LoRA checkpoint by myself(chansung) with the same script to tune the original 7B model (updated by 4/4/2022)
   - [chansung/koalpaca-lora-13b](https://huggingface.co/chansung/koalpaca-lora-13b): the 13B Alpaca-LoRA checkpoint by myself(chansung) with the Korean dataset created by [KoAlpaca project](https://github.com/Beomi/KoAlpaca) by Beomi.
-It works for English(user) to Korean(AI) conversations.
+It works for English(user) to Korean(AI) conversations
-  - [chansung/alpaca-lora-30b](https://huggingface.co/chansung/alpaca-lora-30b): the 30B Alpaca-LoRA checkpoint by myself(chansung) with the same script to tune the original 7B model
+  - [chansung/alpaca-lora-30b](https://huggingface.co/chansung/alpaca-lora-30b): the 30B Alpaca-LoRA checkpoint by myself(chansung) with the same script to tune the original 7B model (updated by 4/4/2022)
+  - [chansung/alpaca-lora-65b](https://huggingface.co/chansung/alpaca-lora-65b): the 65B Alpaca-LoRA checkpoint by myself(chansung) with the same script to tune the original 7B model

 ## Instructions